-Parabens should be avoided since they can contribute to hormone imbalances and can lead to reproductive issues.
-Parabens are found in chemicals like methylparabens, propylparabens, butyl parabens, and ethyl parabens.
-They are used to help prolong the shelf-life of products and are found in makeup, shampoo, and a lot of body washes.
+- Parabens should be avoided since they can contribute to hormone imbalances and can lead to reproductive issues.
+Parabens are found in chemicals like methylparabens, propyl parabens, butyl parabens, and ethyl parabens.
+They help prolong the shelf-life of products and are found in makeup, shampoo, and many-body washes.

 The Mother Dirt Promise

-Mother Dirt made a commitment to clean skin and hair care.
-This means that we only want to use ingredients that are good for you that will help your skin microbiome be more balanced.
-That’s why we have all of our ingredients listed on our site.
+Mother Dirt is committed to clean skin and hair care.
+This means that we only want to use ingredients that are good for you to help your skin microbiome be more balanced.
+That's why we have all of our ingredients listed on our site in our ingredients glossary.

 In addition to listing the Latin name for the ingredient, we also include all the compounds of any herb or nutrient.
-To sum it up, just because you see a long word, doesn’t mean it’s automatically bad.
-It’s more important to know where these ingredients come from and whether or not they’re naturally occurring or harmful to the body.
+To sum it up, just because you see a long word doesn't mean it's automatically wrong.
+It's more important to know where these ingredients come from and whether or not they're naturally occurring or harmful to the body.

 Putting Bacteria Back On Your Skin

-Here at Mother Dirt, our products include probiotics, prebiotics, and postbiotics to help balance your skin’s microbiome without disrupting it.
+Here at Mother Dirt, our products include probiotics, prebiotics and postbiotics to help balance your skin's microbiome so it can thrive.

-We offer a revolutionary line of skincare products to benefit your microbiome from head-to-toe.
-If you feel like your skin or hair is in need of a reset button, you’ve come to the right place.
+We offer a revolutionary line of skincare products to benefit your microbiome from head to toe.
+If you feel like your skin or hair needs a reset button, you've come to the right place.

-Finding a hair care routine that works doesn’t need to be daunting.
-Our Hydrating Hair Wash is designed to cleanse your hair using Sodium Laurylglucosides Hydroxypropylsulfonate.
+Finding a hair care routine that works doesn't need to be daunting.
+Our Postbiotic Hydrating Hair Wash is designed to cleanse your hair using Sodium Lauryl glucosides Hydroxypropyl sulfonate.

-Mother Dirt is actively trying to restore essential bacteria lost to modern hygiene, leading to radiant skin that doesn’t fall victim to environmental and other stressors.
+Mother Dirt actively tries to restore essential bacteria lost to modern hygiene, leading to radiant skin that doesn't fall victim to environmental and other stressors.

-As a science-first company, we've worked hard to develop products that are capable of restoring the skin’s microbiome.
-Fostering a relationship with the microbial world on your skin is one of the most important steps in regaining healthy hair and skin.
+As a science-first company, we've worked hard to develop products capable of restoring the skin's microbiome.
+Fostering a relationship with the microbial world on your skin is one of the essential steps in regaining healthy hair and skin.

 Wrapping It Up

-Sodium laurylglucosides hydroxypropylsulfonate is a mouthful and may seem intimidating, but it’s really quite gentle.
+Sodium laurylglucosides hydroxypropyl sulfonate is a mouthful and may seem intimidating, but it's pretty gentle.
 It is a more natural alternative to sulfates that still provides a foamy lather without the risk of irritation and drying that traditional sulfates typically cause.

 Understanding the context behind this ingredient helps shed some light on this mammoth of a surfactant.
 Hopefully, now you are a little less intimidated by it.
-To get started on your biotic skincare journey today, we suggest going with one of our skincare kits that include everything you need to finally get beautiful, radiant, glowing skin.
+To get started on your biotic skincare journey today, we suggest going with one of our skincare kits that include everything you need to get beautiful, radiant, glowing skin finally.